NathanDiMauro/OpenSourceDiscovery/README.md

    * Documentation
        * This project has been worked on sporadically for the last 2 months.
 Documentation was not a priority at all.
 I simply wanted to get the basic starting point of the project done and polish it into a presentable state.
    * Search feature
+      * Add a search feature to allow users to search for repos baasd of lanuages and topics
+   * Place ReadMe on repo page
+      * The backend and frontend are already in place to put a repos readme on their repo page.
+The only issue is that a majority of readme's are written in markup.
+We need someway to convert markup to plain text

 ### How to contribute:
    #### Install project